radiant-rstats/radiant.data/inst/app/tools/help/combine.md

 > Combine two datasets

-There are six _join_ (or _merge_) options available in Radiant from the [dplyr](http://www.rdocumentation.org/packages/dplyr) package developed by Hadley Wickham and Romain Francois on [GitHub](https://github.com/hadley/dplyr).
+There are six _join_ (or _merge_) options available in Radiant from the [dplyr](http://www.rdocumentation.org/packages/dplyr) package developed by Hadley Wickham and Romain Francois.

-The examples below are adapted from [Cheatsheet for dplyr join functions](http://stat545-ubc.github.io/bit001_dplyr-cheatsheet.html) by Jenny Bryan and focus on three small datasets, `superheroes`, `publishers`, and `avengers`, to illustrate the different _join_ types and other ways to combine datasets in R and Radiant.
-The data is also available in csv format through the links below:
+The examples below are adapted from the [Cheatsheet for dplyr join functions](http://stat545-ubc.github.io/bit001_dplyr-cheatsheet.html) by [Jenny Bryan](http://www.stat.ubc.ca/~jenny/) and focus on three small datasets, `superheroes`, `publishers`, and `avengers`, to illustrate the different _join_ types and other ways to combine datasets in R and Radiant.
+The data are also available in csv format through the links below:

-<a href="https://github.com/vnijs/radiant/blob/gh-pages/examples/superheroes.csv" target = "_blank">superheroes.csv</a>
+* <a href="https://github.com/radiant-rstats/docs/blob/gh-pages/examples/superheroes.csv" target = "_blank">superheroes.csv</a>

-<a href="https://github.com/vnijs/radiant/blob/gh-pages/examples/publishers.csv" target = "_blank">publishers.csv</a>
+* <a href="https://github.com/radiant-rstats/docs/blob/gh-pages/examples/publishers.csv" target = "_blank">publishers.csv</a>

-<a href="https://github.com/vnijs/radiant/blob/gh-pages/examples/avengers.csv" target = "_blank">avengers.csv</a>
+* <a href="https://github.com/radiant-rstats/docs/blob/gh-pages/examples/avengers.csv" target = "_blank">avengers.csv</a>

 <table class='table table-condensed table-hover' style='width:70%;'>
 <caption>Superheroes</caption>